Copyright © Karl Dahlke, 2023

 Another one of Carter's pet projects was bringing America into the metric system, to join every other country in the world.
 If we could snap our fingers and make it so, the economic advantages are obvious, but the devil is in the details.
 Company after company published estimates on what it would cost to convert tools and factories to metric, while maintaining and repairing preexisting feet-and-inches products for decades to come.
 This was not a trivial concern!
 The auto industry was particularly hard hit.
 Cars are on the road for 20 years, sometimes longer, so GM would have to maintain two inventories, and two sets of tools, and train their technicians in parallel procedures.
 Other companies, that don't have to maintain and repaire preexisting products, found it easier to switch - thus the 1 and 2 liter bottles of Coke and Pepsy.
 At the same time, ordinary citizens weren't thrilled about learning meters and kilograms.
 Carter wanted to lead, but he also needed to listen to the people, and understand that changing America is like steering an air craft carrier.
 It's a slow process that can take decades, performed step by step by step.
 Still, Jimmie Carter understood science, and made good decisions year after year.
-I believe he is one of the better presidents of the 20th century, and certainly one of the most underrated.
+I believe he is somewhat underrated.

 In 1980 we elected Ronald Reagan, an actor.
 Within the first 3 months he scrapped the metric system, and told American business they could use feet and inches forever more.
 At the same time, he took the solar panels off the White House roof, and told Americans they could burn all the fossil fuel they wished; we weren't going to run out of oil or incur an environmental disaster on his watch, so no worries.